-3.17 Minibus
+.17 Minibus

 The minibus risk assessment can be found on the shared drive or a copy obtained from the Estates Co-ordinator.
+Minibus safety inspections are carried in line with DVSA recommendations.
+Those wishing to book / drive the minibus must speak with the Estates Co-ordinator who will carry out the necessary checks.

-3.18 Noise at Work
+.18 Noise at Work